mvolkmann/vuex-easy/README.md

   This sets the value at the given path to the value returned by passing the current value to the function provided as the second argument.

-## Re-rendering

-Just like in standard usage of VueX, components will automatically re-render if any state they use changes.

 ## Options